aldelar/azure-machine-learning-workshop/README.md

         Workspace Name:     prx-mlws
         Workspace Edition:  Enterprise

-6) Create an instance of Azure "Cognitive Services"

-        Name:           prx-cs
-        Pricing Tier:   S0

-7) Create an Azure "Form Recognizer"

-        Name:           prx-fr
-        Pricing Tier:   S0

-8) Get into your Machine Learning workspace instance (created at step #5) and click on 'Launch Now' in the information box in the ML workspace panel.
+6) Get into your Machine Learning workspace instance (created at step #5) and click on 'Launch Now' in the information box in the ML workspace panel.

 You can also directly go to https://ml.azure.com/ and select the workspace created in step #5

 This will lauch the 'Azure Machine Learning Studio' (referred to as AMLS moving foward) from which all ML resources can be managed and all your ML workflows can be built and executed, deployed from.

-9) In AMLS, click on 'Compute' under 'Manage' to create some compute resources:
+7) In AMLS, click on 'Compute' under 'Manage' to create some compute resources:

-    9.a) Under 'Compute Instances', click on '+' to create a new notebook VM
+    7.a) Under 'Compute Instances', click on '+' to create a new notebook VM

         Compute name:           prx-notebook-vm
         Virtual Machine Size:   Standard_D3_v2 or similar (4 vCPUs, 14GB RAM)

         This notebook vm will be used as an editing platform for ml development, it is automatically pre-integrated with the rest of Azure ML.

-    9.b) Under 'Training clusters', click on '+' to create a CPU based training cluster
+    7.b) Under 'Training clusters', click on '+' to create a CPU based training cluster

         Compute name:                   prx-training-cpu
         Virtual Machine Size:           Standard_D3_v2 or similar (4 vCPUs, 14GB RAM)